majek/puka/README.md

   - Puka treats `basic_publish` as a synchronous method (you can wait on it and make sure that your data is delivered).
-  - Puka tries to cope with the AMQP exceptions and expose them to the users in predictable way.
+  - Puka tries to cope with the AMQP exceptions and expose them to the user in a predictable way.

 Puka is experimental